pravintargaryen/mini_django/README.md

     python ruserver.py 9000 none

-You can also do development with a local copy of the autograder JavaScript as follows:
+Assuming you have DJ4E running on your computer, you can  do development with a local copy of the autograder JavaScript endpoint as follows:

     python runserver.py 9000 http://localhost:8888/dj4e/tools/jsauto/autograder.js